 A high quality, inclusive teaching approach is adopted by teachers to ensure that lessons are inclusive for all learners.
 Whilst pupils are working, teachers use in-lesson assessment for learning to provide clear, direct feedback.
 In doing so, they respond and adapt their teaching as necessary for the class or individuals.
 Teachers also facilitate children in being able to reflect on their algorithms and, through debugging, critically reflect on the impact of this.

 All children engage with the learning in Computing lessons.
-Adaptations are made according to pupils individual needs where appropriate e.g. a teacher might scribe for a child so that writing is not a barrier to their art understanding.
+Adaptations are made according to pupils individual needs where appropriate e.g. a teacher might scribe for a child so that writing is not a barrier to their computing understanding.

-Throughout lessons teachers seize opportunities to develop pupils team work, resilience, independence, creativity, critical thinking and reflective learning behaviours.
+Throughout lessons, teachers seize opportunities to develop pupils team work, resilience, independence, creativity, critical thinking and reflective learning behaviours.
 This might be through task design or through questioning within the lesson.